 Lift a Village has recently teamed up with an organization called I Am My Sister's Keeper, a non profit in Sierra whose mission is to create an impact of dignity restoration among female inmates across the Sierra Leone, W. Africa by providing essential supplies like sanitary pads and other hygiene products.

-With this partnership, we hope to provide thousands of women in prison with the things we take for granted like pads, tampons, and other female sanitary products so we are asking each and every one of you to join our Sisters Kepper Campaign by donating pads or funds to purchase pads TODAY.
+With this partnership, we hope to provide hundreds of women in prison with the things we take for granted like pads, tampons, and other female sanitary products.
+So we are kindly asking each and every one of you to join our efforts by donating funds to purchase organic pads or in-kind TODAY.
 Purchase at www.amazonsmile.com/liftavillage or donate below.

 To learn more about I Am My Sisters' Keeper, please click below.